We need future literacy to survive.

 So Step 1 begins like any therapy group might — by admitting we have a problem.

-For now, you and I are both stuck with flawed cognition, along with nearly 8 billion others we share the planet with, and the best way to deal with this fact is to simply acknowledge it.
+For now, you and I are both stuck with flawed cognition, along with nearly 8 billion others we share the planet with.

 For those of you unaware of the severity of your cognitive shortcomings, or think that you are the exception to the rule (85% of people do!), I’d encourage you to become familiar with the literature.
-It’s an incredibly useful and high value form of enlightenment.
+It is a useful and high value form of enlightenment that will help you in every aspect of your life.
 (A suggested reading list is below plus a visual representation of your 188 cognitive biases.¹)

 For me, I find my daily practice of working to improve my cognition by trying to lessen my biases, blind spots, distorted reality, etc. is higher value than other practices I’ve had over the years (i.e. meditation).